 Reserved adults often prefer Chow Chows because they are powerful and independent.
 However, this independence can make them challenging to train.
 They may also be aggressive and take some time to warm up to people.

 With a bite force of 224 psi, Dutch Shepherds are often used in law enforcement.
 But these dogs aren’t just loyal and protective – they’re also intelligent, making them great family dogs.

 Recently, the Dutch Shepherd has become a more popular breed of Belgian herding dog in the United States.

 They offer great intelligence and athleticism and typically have a stronger bite force than average–making them perfect for various working roles such as police dogs or search and rescue missions.

 They’re also amazing family pets because of their loyalty and ability to be trained properly.

 The Alano Español is a Spanish breed of dog that is used for various jobs, such as herding other animals, hunting, and safeguarding livestock.

 Alano Español dogs are not for everyone.
-They're large, need a lot of exercises, and have one of the strongest bite forces with a pressure of 227 psi.
+They’re large, need a lot of exercise, and have one of the strongest bite forces with a pressure of 227 psi.

 If you’re considering this breed as a pet, make sure you have enough space for them to roam around.